Front-End Performance Testing: Challenges and How to Solve Them

 If you know the actual time at which the first byte arrived, you can also compare it with metrics indicating the completion of key actions, such as DOM Content Loaded and Time to Interactive.
 A short TTFB followed by an excessively long time until DOM or interactive content is loaded, or a long gap between First Paint and First Meaningful Paint, is a reasonably good indicator that the delays are likely on the front end, rather than with the server or the Internet connection.

 Front-end performance testing should be a key element of your team's workflow.
-Sauce Labs recently announced the beta of Sauce Performance to deliver detailed front-end performance metrics and root-cause analysis as part of functional tests.
-Get more information or join the beta program.
+Sauce Labs recently announced Sauce Performance to deliver detailed front-end performance metrics and root-cause analysis as part of functional tests.
+Get more information or try Sauce Performance.

 Michael Churchman started as a scriptwriter, editor, and producer during the anything-goes early years of the game industry.
 He spent much of the ‘90s in the high-pressure bundled software industry, where the move from waterfall to faster release was well under way, and near-continuous release cycles and automated deployment were already de facto standards.
 During that time he developed a semi-automated system for managing localization in over fifteen languages.
 For the past 10 years, he has been involved in the analysis of software development processes and related engineering management issues.
 He is a regular Fixate.io contributor.